Animal Bites – Causes and When to Seek Emergency Room Treatment

 Neglecting a bite from an animal can be fatal since some animals are venomous and others may carry rabies.
 If you have suffered an animal bite, it is important that you receive medical treatment immediately.

-SignatureCare Emergency Center ERs are located in Houston (Westchase, Memorial City, Montrose and Houston Heights), Stafford, Austin, College Station and Sugar Land, TX and they are staffed with board-certified physicians and registered nurses with experience treating animal bites.
+SignatureCare Emergency Center ERs are located in Houston (Westchase, Memorial City, Montrose and Houston Heights), Stafford, Austin, College Station, Sugar Land, Atascocita/Humble, Spring, Lewisville, Midland, Odessa, Texarkana, Paris, Killeen, College Station/Bryan, and other cities in TX, and they are staffed with board-certified physicians and registered nurses with experience treating animal bites.

 Get treatment for the affected site as soon as possible.
 A Tetanus shot may be necessary, and our emergency room can help you – but you should visit the ER as quickly as possible after you have been bitten.